morparia-p/AI-Search/README.md

 icting preferences.
 So instead, being selfish, the course staff would like to choose the group assignments that minimize the total amount of work they'll have to do.
 They estimate that:
-   They need k minutes to grade each assignment, so total grading time is k times number of teams.
+  *They need k minutes to grade each assignment, so total grading time is k times number of teams.
-   Each student who requested a specific group size and was assigned to a different group size will
+  *Each student who requested a specific group size and was assigned to a different group size will
     complain to the instructor after class, taking 1 minute of the instructor's time.
-   Each student who is not assigned to someone they requested will send a complaint email, which will take n minutes for the instructor to read and respond.
+  *Each student who is not assigned to someone they requested will send a complaint email, which will take n minutes for the instructor to read and respond.
 If a student requested to work with multiple people, then they will send a separate email for each person they were not assigned to.
-   Ea1ch student who is assigned to someone they requested not to work with (in question 4 above) will request a meeting with the instructor to complain, and each meeting will last m minutes.
+  * Each student who is assigned to someone they requested not to work with (in question 4 above) will request a meeting with the instructor to complain, and each meeting will last m minutes.
 If a student requested not to work with two specific students and is assigned to a group with both of them, then they will request 2 meetings.

 The total time spent by the course staff is equal to the sum of these components.
 Your goal is to write a program to find an assignment of students to teams that minimizes the total amount of work the course staff needs to do, subject to the constraint that no team may have more than 3 students.
 Your program should take as input a text file that contains each student's response to these questions on a